Skip to content

 Section titled “2.
 Major Supplement Ingredients and Eye Diseases”

-Major supplement ingredients related to eye diseases can be broadly divided into five categories.
+The main supplement components related to eye diseases are broadly classified into five types.

 Lutein and Zeaxanthin

-Role: Main components of macular pigment (macula: the most important central area of the retina).
-They function as filters that absorb blue light and scavenge reactive oxygen species (ROS) to protect the retina from photo-oxidative damage 3).
+Role: Main component of the pigment in the macula (the most important area at the center of the retina).
+It functions as a filter that absorbs blue light, scavenges reactive oxygen species (ROS), and protects the retina from photo-oxidative damage3).

-Association with cataracts: Epidemiological studies have shown an inverse association between dietary intake of lutein and zeaxanthin and the risk of nuclear cataracts 5).
+Association with cataracts: Epidemiological studies have shown an inverse relationship between dietary intake of lutein and zeaxanthin and the risk of nuclear cataracts5).

 Vitamin C and E